Noeela/Budget_final_poe/README.md

 3. Run the app on an emulator or Android device.

 Credits
-Developed by Neo Makubetse, Palesa Cindi, Uzizipho Nyangame, Zandile Mnisi We were inspired by the need for simple, effective budget management.
+Developed by Neo Makubetse, Palesa Cindi, Uzizipho Nyangane, Zandile Mnisi We were inspired by the need for simple, effective budget management.

 License